troligtvis/pong/README.md

 The project is first and foremost about learning `Rust`.
 But also about getting my hands dirty with game development.
 Starting slow without much help.
 The engine used in this project is [ggez](https://ggez.rs/).
 Future games I will explore and recreate will be _Snake_ and _Tetris_.

+I have also been trying to rewrite the game with another engine, [bevy](https://github.com/troligtvis/pong/tree/bevy)

 # Setup
 Install [rust](https://www.rust-lang.org/learn/get-started) + cargo